pocomane/brewed-in-the-apocalypse/bita.md

 TODO list:

 - Find another word for "Move"?
-They are different from the pbta ones so it is better to avoid confusion???
+They are different from the pbta ones so it is better to avoid confusion??? (options: trick, stung, coaction, rule)
 - All the english text must be revised.
 - Rewrite the examples addressing the Character, not the Player
 - Some examples must be written.